wingify/readme-central/reference/VWO Insights - Mobile app/mobile-insights-fme-integration.md

 ---
 # Introduction

-This guide outlines the integration process for the **[VWO Insights Mobile SDK](https://developers.vwo.com/reference/mobile-insights-introduction) and [VWO Feature Management and Experimentation(FME) SDK](https://developers.vwo.com/v2/docs/fme-overview)** to ensure seamless session data synchronization.
+This guide outlines the integration process for the **[VWO Insights Mobile SDK](https://developers.vwo.com/reference/mobile-insights-introduction) and [VWO Feature Experimentation SDK](https://developers.vwo.com/v2/docs/fme-overview)** to ensure seamless session data synchronization.

 With this integration, customers can **link session data** between VWO Insights Mobile SDK and VWO FME SDK, enabling **post-segmentation of session data** based on various attributes.
 This empowers them to analyze user behavior more effectively, identify friction points, and optimize user experiences with precise insights.